Juri (Street Fighter)

 Juri originated as a suggestion to introduce a female Korean character in the Street Fighter series and the development team went through 400–500 ideas before deciding on Juri.
 She is the first practitioner of Taekwondo and the series’ first Korean character.
-Juri has been described as "sultry", "provocative", and "sex-crazed", and she is unique within the series due to her practice of Taekwondo.
+Juri has been described as "sultry" and "sex-crazed", and she is unique within the series due to her practice of Taekwondo.

 Character design

-Juri's character concept was created from a suggestion by Yoshinori Ono to introduce a female Korean character into the Street Fighter series, with the initial design selected from 400-500 ideas, amongst which included an old woman and an ice skater.
+Juri's character concept was created from a suggestion by Yoshinori Ono to introduce a female Korean character into the Street Fighter series, with the initial design selected from 400–500 ideas, amongst which included an old woman and an ice skater.
 The final concept was intended to be someone "bad and somewhat erotic," with Taekwondo selected as her martial art over suggestions such as a sports-themed style, due to its lack of representation in the series and feeling that a character that used primarily kicks could be interesting.
 A mixed martial arts style was also considered, but the team chose to focus on a more iconic fighting style.
 Ono stated that they were planning on adding a Korean character since soon after Street Fighter II became popular in South Korea.
 However, the South Korean government had a strict limitation against the Japanese language and culture, preventing them from including such a character.
-Tekken has had Korean characters since 1995, Fatal Fury has had Korean characters since 1992, so this excuse of the South Korean government limitations might not be accurate.
+However, both Fatal Fury and Tekken have had Korean characters since 1992 and 1995 respectively so this excuse of the South Korean government limitations might not be accurate.
 After the release of Street Fighter IV, Capcom Korea demanded to Ono that should another Street Fighter game be released, that it include a Korean character.
 While other fighting games had Korean characters already, Capcom Korea and Korean fighting game fans held the sentiment that it didn't matter "unless there was one in the series that started it all."
 Ono commented that when a new character is introduced, "you want to make them a good guy, you know a 'fighter for justice' or a 'friend of good' so to speak, but this time we decided to go kind of a different route with this character."
 He went on to describe her as "kind of nasty, she's kind of mean—somewhat twisted in fact."
 The developers debated which of the game's villains to align her with, M. Bison or Seth, before settling on the latter due to her being a new addition to the series.